 The Commission has published procedures for making determinations allocating available capacity and for reviewing existing determinations.
 The procedures are designed to be consistent with the requirements of the legislation and with the principles of natural justice.
 They are intended to give applicants and other interested parties procedural fairness, ensure that the Commission's processes are as open as possible, and provide guidance to anyone wishing to apply for, or make submissions about, an allocation of air route capacity.

-- Guidelines for making a submission to the Commission (updated April 2016) PDF: 931 KB
+- Procedures for making a submission to the Commission (updated May 2019) - PDF: 30 KB

 - Procedures for applications for consolidation of determinations PDF: 1243 KB

 On 21 July 2005, the Commission issued final guidelines for considering applications from prospective new airlines on a subject to finance basis PDF: 88 KB .